Juniper/terraform-provider-apstra/docs/resources/datacenter_ip_link_addressing.md

 page_title: "apstra_datacenter_ip_link_addressing Resource - terraform-provider-apstra"
 subcategory: "Reference Design: Datacenter"
 description: |-
-  This resource creates IPv4 and IPv6 addressing on L3 subinterfaces within a Datacenter Blueprint fabric.
-It is intended for use with subinterfaces created as a side-effect of assigning Connectivity Templates containing IP Link primitives.
+  This resource creates IPv4 and IPv6 addressing on L3 links within a Datacenter Blueprint fabric.
+It is intended for use with links created as a side-effect of assigning Connectivity Templates containing IP Link primitives.
 ---

 # apstra_datacenter_ip_link_addressing (Resource)

-This resource creates IPv4 and IPv6 addressing on L3 subinterfaces within a Datacenter Blueprint fabric.
-It is intended for use with subinterfaces created as a side-effect of assigning Connectivity Templates containing IP Link primitives.
+This resource creates IPv4 and IPv6 addressing on L3 links within a Datacenter Blueprint fabric.
+It is intended for use with links created as a side-effect of assigning Connectivity Templates containing IP Link primitives.

 ## Example Usage